digitaltrails/vdu_controls/README.md

 required dependencies available - see below.

 > [!Tip]
-> The zip contains the source archive (along with a cache of pre-compiled files).
+> The zipapp contains the source archive (along with a cache of pre-compiled files).
 > Should you wish to make any tweaks directly to the unzipped code, you can
-> do so and then rezip a new executable:
+> do so and then uswe python to create a new zipapp:
 >
 >    ```
 >    cd my_vdu_controls_dir/